 This is the basic structure of your finished film (yup, it’s the recipe).
 It informs every single thing you do with the camera.
 A stone-cold amateur, who works to this system really can produce a viable adventure travel film.
 A brick column is mostly bricks, separated by mortar.
 A high-school day is mostly lessons, separated by the journeys between classrooms, break and lunch.

 A travel film is mostly sequences (usually filmed in one location), connected together by transitional shots.

 A sequence is a short on-screen vignette about a person, a place, an experience or an event.
 It is usually shot over about an hour in essentially one location.
 Your edited sequences will be the essence of your finished show and MUST be interesting and/or relevant.

-Fifteen detailed shots of the premises: the welding, old cars, primitive equipment, local colour, local characters etc. No shot less than 7 secs and the camera kept totally still!
+• Fifteen detailed shots of the premises: the welding, old cars, primitive equipment, local colour, local characters etc. No shot less than seven seconds and the camera kept totally still!

 Editing it together